HarrisonMc555/array2d/README.md

 # Array2D

-Array2D provides a statically-sized two-dimensional array.
+Array2D provides a fixed sized two-dimensional array.
 It is more efficient and is easier to use than nested vectors, i.e. `Vec<Vec<T>>`.

 This is beneficial when using a grid-like structure, which is common in image processing, game boards, and other situations.
-This cannot be used when rows or columns might have different lengths, as they are required to all be the same length.
+Array2D cannot be used when rows or columns might have different lengths⁠—all rows and columns must be the same length.

 # How to use [`Array2D`]